Mohammadqlf21/PizzaZone/README.md

 # Pizza Zone 🍕

-Pizza Web Page for My Web Technologies Course in Uni
+Pizza Website for My Web Technologies Course in Uni

 A modern, responsive pizza ordering web application built with PHP, HTML, CSS, and JavaScript.